-- All work involving infectious agents and infected animals must be done, exclusively, inside a BSC. - The directionality of the airflow must be maintained; moving from outside the facility into the corridors and then into the rooms. - Transfer infectious materials in properly labelled and sealed secondary containers. - Follow all disinfection procedures and PPE removal requirements.
+- All work involving infectious agents and infected animals must be done, exclusively, inside a BSC. - a.
+Aerosol infections require special training and only certified researchers can perform this work. - The directionality of the airflow must be maintained; moving from outside the facility into the corridors and then into the rooms. - Transfer infectious materials in properly labelled and sealed secondary containers. - Follow all disinfection procedures and PPE removal requirements.

 The Cal/OSHA Aerosol Transmissible Disease Standard applies to the ABSL3.
-This standard emphasizes that all work with infectious agents that could generate an aerosol or splash must be performed within a functioning BSC.
+This standard emphasizes that all work with infectious agents that could generate an aerosol or splash must be performed within a functioning BSC (or similar contained device - approval by HCLD needed).
 All animal manipulations and cage changes within the ABSL3 areas must also be performed within a BSC and used cages and water bottles must be bagged, disinfected, and autoclaved prior to final disposal.